Low-Latency and Low-Complexity MLSE for Short-Reach Optical Interconnects: Simplified MLSE

-In conclusion, the overall computational complexity of 1S-MLSE with computational simplification is $N+1$ variable multipliers, $2N+3$ constant multipliers, $40N-4$ adders, and $12N+3$ comparators, while that of L2S-MLSE with computational simplification is $N+1$ variable multipliers, $3N/2+4$ constant multipliers, $169N/2-33$ adders, and $48N-33$ comparators.
-Both 1S-MLSE with computational simplification and L2S-MLSE with computational simplification use the same number of variable multipliers.
+In conclusion, the overall computational complexity of 1S-MLSE with computational simplification is $N+1$ variable multipliers, $2N+3$ constant multipliers, $40N-4$ adders, and $12N+3$ comparators, while that of MLSE with computational simplification is $N+1$ variable multipliers, $3N/2+4$ constant multipliers, $169N/2-33$ adders, and $48N-33$ comparators.
+Both 1S-MLSE with computational simplification and MLSE with computational simplification use the same number of variable multipliers.
 Because constant multipliers and comparators can be implemented by adders, variable multipliers occupy far more hardware resources than constant multipliers, adders, or comparators.
 When using computational simplification, the number of variable multipliers is reduced from $O(NM^{L})$ to $O(N)$.
-The BER performance of 1S-MLSE, 1S-MLSE with computational simplification, L2S-MLSE, and L2S-MLSE with computational simplification is shown in Fig. \ref{four}.
+The BER performance of 1S-MLSE, 1S-MLSE with computational simplification, MLSE, and MLSE with computational simplification is analyzed.
 All four algorithms have the same BER performance.
 By combining common items, the calculation accuracy remains unchanged, ensuring the computational simplification does not degrade the BER performance.